 Which level should I go to?

 In most of our dance styles, we offer several levels of class, suitable for people with different levels of experience and ability.

 Beginners courses are always suitable for those who have never danced the style before.
-They assume no prior knowledge, start right at the beginning, and progress at a very gentle pace at first.
+They assume no prior knowledge, start right at the beginning and progress at a very gentle pace initially.
 Sometimes we run 'fast track' versions of these courses, which teach the same material but at a quicker pace.
-These are often a better choice for beginners who have danced other styles before, and for those who are going to more than one session a week.
+These are often a better choice for beginners who have danced other related styles before, and for those who are going to more than one session a week.

 Improvers classes are suitable for those who went to the corresponding Beginners classes in the previous term and want to learn more.
 They also tend to be a good place to start if you're coming back to dancing after a long break and want a refresher course.
 Occasionally we can sub-divide improvers into New Improvers (for people who have only just moved up from beginners) and Improvers (for ongoing groups of improvers) because it is common to spend 2 terms at the improvers level.

 Intermediates classes, offered in our most popular styles, are suitable for those who are comfortable with the material taught in Improvers and want to learn still more.
 Occasionally we can subdivide intermediates into Easy Intermediates (for people who have only just left improvers) and an ongoing Intermediates group (containing some people who may have been dancing for much more than a year).